Ch0p1k3/path-planning-algorithms-rrt-rrtstar/README.md

 ## Description

 A software project at the Higher School of Economics.
-Finding the shortest paths(at the moment, RRT algorithm implemented).
+Pathfinding algorithms(at the moment, RRT algorithm implemented).

 This project uses